Causes of rain. Why is it raining? Why is it raining

 Why does it rain

 First you need to understand why it rains and where the water for rain comes from.
 Water is taken from steam - clouds.
-It gets there when the sun heats the surface of the earth / water bodies and moisture from these surfaces evaporates, the steam later rises and collects in clouds in the sky.
-In addition to water from the surface of the earth, there are evaporations from living objects.
-People sweat, just excess water evaporate and are taken out of since and stomata plants too evaporate excess water.
-All this water goes to rain.
+It gets there when the sun heats the surface of the earth/reservoirs and moisture from these surfaces evaporates, the steam later rises and collects in clouds in the sky.
+In addition to water from the surface of the earth, there is evaporation from living objects.
+People sweat, just excess water evaporate and are derived from since then And stomata plants too evaporate excess water.
+All this water goes to form rain.

-1. In the sky due to the cold temperature of the steam condenses into light droplets, which are still not heavy enough to fall.
+1. In the sky from behind cold temperature steam condenses into light droplets who are still not heavy enough to fall.

-3. Sometimes they face and merge into larger.
+3. Sometimes they collide And merge into larger ones.

-4. Larger droplets much heavier than the original ones and therefore they are under the influence of gravity fall down.
+4. Larger drops much heavier than the original ones and therefore they are under the influence of gravity fall down.

-1. Low temperature in stock high humidity makes condense steam in more large droplets.
+1. Low temperature in stock high humidity forces steam condenses in more large droplets.

-2. These droplets too heavy to soar in the clouds.
+2. These a bit too much heavy enough to float in the clouds.

-3. Drops under the influence of attraction fall down and rain down on the ground.
+3. Drops under the influence of gravity fall down and rain down on the ground.

-As can be easily seen, in this case there is no chaotic motion of drops.
+As you can easily see, in this case there is no chaotic movement of the drops.

 Third mechanism:

-meet in the sky warm air masses and cold air masses.
-Cold air cools warm and further two ways.
-According to the first the air is not very cold and he starts condense and are formed raindrops that fall down.
-The second way - the air cools so much that the drops freeze and it snows.
+Meet in the sky warm air masses and cold air masses.
+Cold air cools warm air and then there are two ways.
+According to the first, the air is not very cool and he starts condense and are formed raindrops that fall down.
+The second way is that the air cools so much that the drops freeze and snowing.

 Comments0

-The world is full of a wide variety of phenomena, and in ancient times, many of them were considered a real miracle.
-What can I say about the ancients, if I myself thought so in childhood.
-When I grew up, I learned more about the world around me, and the rain from an unusual miracle for me became just a natural phenomenon.
+The world is full of a wide variety of phenomena, and in ancient times many of them were considered a real miracle.
+What can we say about the ancients, if I myself thought so as a child.
+When I grew up, I learned more about the world around me, and the rain, from an unusual miracle for me, became simply a natural phenomenon.

 What did the ancient Slavs say about rain?

-Myths and legends were formed by our ancestors for centuries.
-Plots were most often based on phenomena that were considered mystical.
-Today, hardly anyone will agree that rain is a message from higher powers.
-The rain was both a punishment and a salvation for people: if it rained in a dry year, the people thanked heaven for their mercy, and if it rained without stopping, they were angry at the sent punishment.
+Myths and legends have been formed by our ancestors for centuries.
+The plots were most often based on phenomena that were considered mystical.
+Today, hardly anyone will agree that rain is a message higher powers.
+Rain was both punishment and salvation for people: if it rained in a dry year, the people thanked heaven for their mercy, and if it rained without stopping, they were angry at the punishment sent.

 Rain is a long process.
-The clouds that we see every day in the sky contain water droplets that are in constant motion.
-In the cloud itself, the droplets "meet" each other and form larger drops.
+The clouds that we see in the sky every day contain droplets of water that are in constant motion.
+In the cloud itself, the droplets “meet” each other and form larger droplets.
 How do these droplets get into the clouds?
 Very simple: The sun warms the water on the surface:

 • ocean;